Dijajana/english-for-designers/02-impression/presentation.md

 I have got a list of 14 main services that Shoptet offers to their users and created an illustration for each.

-## Landing page
+## Main page

 ![Screenshot from title slide of presentation.](img/09-slide.jpg)

 I used those illustrations in the main page uplift.
+After few smaller jobs on different subpages I have got my third best portfolio piece job.

 ## Shoptet premium

 ![Screenshot from title slide of presentation.](img/10-slide.jpg)

-The last design in my presentation is a website for Shoptet's new platform called Shoptet premium which launched this year.
+The landing page design for Shoptet's new platform called Shoptet premium which launched this year.

 ## Illustrations